ResearchComputing/CURC_Microcredential/HPC_FALL_2025/README.md

-# High Performance Computing Microcredential
+# High Performance Computing Micro-credential
 ## Fall 2025
 This micro-credentialed course provides a foundation for addressing computing-, memory-, or storage-intensive research problems using high-performance computing (HPC).
 Participants who complete the course will be able to navigate the Linux command line, apply data transfer protocols, find and use software on HPC, and use a scheduler to run batch and interactive jobs.
 Skills acquired in the course can greatly accelerate problem solving in the computational realm.